ianalin123/T2M-GPT-iana/clustering/HDF5_FORMAT.md

 ## Overview

-The `extract_embeddings.py` script now saves embeddings in HDF5 format with the following hierarchical structure:
+The `extract_embeddings.py` script saves embeddings in HDF5 format with the following hierarchical structure:

 ```
 embeddings.h5